Title

 6.2 Recent Incidences

-With advances in technology allowing for cheaper and easier production of medical datasets more than ever before, we saw the creation of databanks and other shared data resources.
-This resulted in new ethical issues.
+With advances in technology allowing for cheaper and easier production of medical datasets more than ever before, we have seen the creation of databanks and other shared data resources.
+This has resulted in new ethical issues.

 Here are some examples that exemplify more current data ethics issues: